heistp/irtt/README.md

 Definitely (in order of priority)...

+- Don't write JSON to stdout on cancellation.
+- Print a nicer message for bad duration values.
+- Experiment with disabling garbage collector
 - Add a flag to disable per-packet results
 - Review programmatic panics so someone couldn't use one to bring the server down with a malformed packet
-- Document JSON format and try to optimize
 - Implement server received packets feedback (to distinguish between upstream and downstream packet loss)
 - Allow specifying two out of three of interval, bitrate and packet size to the